-Invest in developing existing clients.
 It is easier to get an existing client to buy more than to find a brand new client.
+So how can you add more value to your product or service to broaden your market?
 Make sure it is easy for clients to do business with you.
 Maintain contact and always answer questions immediately, even if it is just to say you will get back to them.
 Make the client feel that their voice is heard.
-Often the reason why clients leave suppliers is not price but poor service.
+Often, the reason why clients leave suppliers is not price, but poor service.

 Be prepared for the worst

 What makes your business stand or fall?
 What would happen...
 If a supplier’s factory went up in flames and you were unable to source materials for production?
 If a scandal was revealed in your industry and no one wanted to handle this type of product any longer?
 If a competitor offering the same service suddenly did so for half the price?
 Stay informed about the industry, your competitors and the business landscape, and make sure that you have a contingency plan for what to do.